Learn about Research & Clinical Trials

 Despite a number of prospective studies already initiated in the past years, the current epidemiology and course of interstitial lung disease (ILD) and pulmonary hypertension (PH) in patients with connective tissue disease (CTD) is still not well defined, particularly regarding its prevalence, incidence and the management of a broad spectrum of disease presentations.
 Major challenges include the identification of patients with progressive disease, the appropriate time point of therapeutic intervention and the underlying driver of disease (inflammatory or pro-fibrotic stimulus or both?).
 To address these issues in Western...

-Controlled Investigation to Evaluate Impact of dCBT in Adult Subjects With IPF
+Controlled Investigation to Evaluate Impact of dCBT on Psychological Symptom Burden in Adult Subjects With PF

-The purpose of the study is to assess efficacy and safety of a digital cognitive behavioural therapy for patients with idiopathic pulmonary fibrosis on anxiety and depression.
+The purpose of the study is to assess efficacy and safety of a digital cognitive behavioural therapy for patients with pulmonary fibrosis on anxiety.
+The study is decentralized and participation is not limited to patients living close to the sites.

 Correlation Between the Change of Peripheral Lymphocyte Subsets and Clinically Amyopathic Dermatomyositis Combined With Rapidly Progressive Interstitial Lung Disease